Surreal number: Application to combinatorial game theory

 Sometimes when a game nears the end, it will decompose into several smaller games that do not interact, except in that each player's turn allows moving in only one of them.
 For example, in Go, the board will slowly fill up with pieces until there are just a few small islands of empty space where a player can move.
 Each island is like a separate game of Go, played on a very small board.
 It would be useful if each subgame could be analyzed separately, and then the results combined to give an analysis of the entire game.
 This doesn't appear to be easy to do.
 For example, there might be two subgames where whoever moves first wins, but when they are combined into one big game, it is no longer the first player who wins.
 Fortunately, there is a way to do this analysis.
 The following theorem can be applied:

-If a big game decomposes into two smaller games, and the small games have associated Games of x and y, then the big game will have an associated Game of x+y.

 A game composed of smaller games is called the disjunctive sum of those smaller games, and the theorem states that the method of addition we defined is equivalent to taking the disjunctive sum of the addends.

 Historically, Conway developed the theory of surreal numbers in the reverse order of how it has been presented here.
 He was analyzing Go endgames, and realized that it would be useful to have some way to combine the analyses of non-interacting subgames into an analysis of their disjunctive sum.
 From this he invented the concept of a Game and the addition operator for it.
 From there he moved on to developing a definition of negation and comparison.
 Then he noticed that a certain class of Games had interesting properties; this class became the surreal numbers.
 Finally, he developed the multiplication operator, and proved that the surreals are actually a field, and that it includes both the reals and ordinals.

 Alternative realizations

-Alternative approaches to the surreal numbers complement Conway's exposition in terms of games.
+Alternative approaches to the surreal numbers complement the original exposition by Conway in terms of games.